 See also Contagious Agalactia Contagious Agalactia and see Mycoplasma Pneumonias in Goats Mycoplasma Pneumonias in Goats Mycoplasma spp produce a variety of clinical signs in infected small ruminants.
 Severe respiratory disease outbreaks with high morbidity and mortality can be due to Mycoplasma capricolumcapripneumoniae read more .
-Kids infected with Mycoplasma mycoides mycoides (large colony variant) or other Mycoplasma spp may show severe lameness with multiple hot swollen joints, weight loss, pyrexia, and poor coats.
-Some have diarrhea, and some have increased lung sounds and respiratory rates.
-Affected kids are generally 2–4 wk old.
-Morbidity and mortality rates of 90% and 30%, respectively, have been reported.
+Kids infected with Mycoplasma mycoides mycoides (large colony variant) or other Mycoplasma species may show severe lameness with multiple hot, swollen joints, weight loss, pyrexia, and poor coat.
+Some have diarrhea or pneumonia.
+Affected kids are generally 2–4 weeks old.
+Morbidity and mortality rates of 90% and 30%, respectively, have been reported; however, they vary with the species and strain.
 Adult does with Mycoplasma infection may have mastitis and polyarthritis.
-Treatment is with tetracycline, tylosin, or tiamulin, but prognosis for complete recovery is guarded.
+Prognosis is variable based on individual animal and Mycoplasma species variation.